 In this photo released by Rodong Shinmun on Thursday, medical staffs are wearing mask at a hospital in Pyongyang.
 (Yonhap)

-Experts have warned that if COVID-19 spreads to North Korea, its health system may not be able to cope, as it lacks proper medical supplies, personnel and infrastructure to deal with an outbreak.
+North Korean observers, however, cast doubt on Pyongyang’s claim, suspecting the regime might be covering up the outbreak.
+Health experts have warned that if COVID-19 spreads to the country, its weak public health system, coupled with poverty and malnutrition of the citizens, may not be able to cope, as it lacks proper medical supplies, personnel and infrastructure to deal with an outbreak.